 Bertoglio said that the commission is often faced with upholding assessments that square with required statistical models, even if the value of a specific property doesn’t pass “the smell test.”

-An example from this week’s hearings come — as most of this year’s protests do — from unincorporated areas.
-Bertoglio described one case of on older property west of Casper whose value was “significantly” inflated by the high turnover of sales of newer homes in the area.
-In such cases, properties of are included with others of a different character nearby simply because there aren’t enough valid sales to create a unique LEA.
+An example from this week’s hearings comes — as most of this year’s protests do — from unincorporated areas.
+Bertoglio described one case of an older property west of Casper whose value was “significantly” inflated by the high turnover of sales of newer homes in the area.
+In such cases, properties are included with others of a different character nearby simply because there aren’t enough valid sales to create a unique LEA.

 “This area creates just glaring anomalies that you just know by looking at them, and looking at stuff around them that’s sold … that the value that the taxes are based on are nowhere near correct, or [are] at least outside that range of what reasonable is.”

-Keating and the commissioners have also acknowledged that one frustration for local property owners is that the real estate market has remained strong, including in rural areas, throughout the economic downturn brought on by the COVID-19 pandemic and crash in the energy market, meaning assessed values stay high.
+Keating and the commissioners have also acknowledged that one frustration for local property owners is that the real estate market has remained strong, including in rural areas, throughout the economic downturn brought on by the COVID-19 pandemic and crash in the energy market, meaning assessed values have remained high.

 Another frustration that it is “close to futile” for a tax protestor to effectively fight an assessment, Bertoglio said.